anantjoshi97/website/_posts/2020-08-17-grad-application-steps.md

 ### GRE

 The Graduate Record Exam (GRE) tests you on three parameters - quantitative, verbal and essay writing.
 I closely followed Kalpesh Krishna's posts on <a href="https://martiansideofthemoon.github.io/2017/12/07/gre-toefl-preparation.html">GRE</a> and <a href="https://martiansideofthemoon.github.io/2017/12/07/gre-toefl-preparation-2.html">TOEFL preparation</a>.
+I will encourage you to read these posts as well.
 I used the same resources as mentioned in those blog posts (the books referred below are the same).
 Here are my suggestions in addition to those blog posts.
 I suggest some representarive times for each part of the preparation, which you should modify as per your comfort.

 #### Preparation Time